Here Are Powerful Quotes From More Than 100 Young Women Confronting The Doctor Who Sexually Abused Them

 “Larry, I hope you … and all others realize you've pissed off the wrong army of women.”

-Christy Lemke
+Christy Lemke-Akeo

 (mother of gymnast Lindsey Lemke)